McMatty/McMatty.github.io/_posts/2019-10-07-Attacking-with-nuget.md

 <h3>What is nuget?</h3>
 <p>
 Going from the first google result - its a package manager developed by Microsoft much like NPM.
-It adds versioning and removes dll reference hell some of us had to endure years ago.
 </p>

 <h3>Nuget packages</h3>